sfrias/HashCode2019/QualRound/README.md

   * If two vertical photos are included as slide, tags are contributed as union tags of both photos.

 - Scoring: is the minimum value between:
-  * Number of intersection tags betwenn this two slides.
+  * Number of intersection tags betwen this two slides.
   * Number of tags that be in first slide, but not in second slide.
   * Number of tags that be in second slide, but not in first slide.

+Also the problem is NP-complete.
+Number of combinations of posible slides  in slideshow was a huge number, also we need to calculate possible combinations of vertical photos, grouped by two photos, for each slide with vertical photos.